vtoth13/bark-n-bath/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - was used as the foundation of the site.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site, arrange items symmetrically on the pages, declare global CSS variables and apply them throughout the project.
+- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items symmetrically on the pages.
+- [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - was used to make the "gallery" page responsive.
 - [Font Awesome icons](https://fontawesome.com) - were used for the social media icons.
 - [Google Fonts](https://fonts.google.com) - were used to import fonts.
 - [Balsamiq](https://balsamiq.com) - was used to make wireframes for the website.
 - [VS Code](https://code.visualstudio.com) - was used as the main tool to write and edit code.
 - [GitHub](https://github.com) - was used to host the code of the website.
+- [GitHub Pages](https://pages.github.com) - was used to present the website.
 - [Photoshop](https://www.adobe.com/products/photoshop.html) - was used for the pictures in the README.md
 ---
 ## Design